Doxycycline Hyclate TabletsPronunciation

 How is Doxycycline Hyclate Tablets Supplied

-Doxycycline Hyclate Tablets, USP equivalent to 100 mg doxycycline: Round, orange film-coated tablet engraved with "3626" on one side, and plain on the other side
+Doxycycline Hyclate Tablets, USP equivalent to 100 mg of doxycycline: Beige color, round convex, film coated tablets debossed “312” below, “B” on one side and plain on the other.

-Dispense in a tight, light resistant container as defined in the USP, with a child resistant closure (as required).
+Dispense in a tight, light-resistant container as defined in the USP using a child-resistant closure.%

 ANIMAL PHARMACOLOGY AND ANIMAL TOXICOLOGY